HamletTanyavong/Mathematics.NET/docs/docs/autodiff/reverse-mode-autodiff.md

 // The gradient of the function: ∂f/∂z and ∂f/∂w, respectively Console.WriteLine("Gradient: {0}", gradient.ToDisplayString());
 ```

-which is almost the exact same code we would have written in the real case.
+This is similar to the code we would have written in the real number case.
 (Note that some methods such as `Atan2` are not available for complex gradient tapes.)
-This should output the following to the console:
+This outputs the following to the console:

 ```
 Root Node 0:
     Weights: [(0, 0), (0, 0)]